AMSP-04/NETN-DIM/NETN-DIM.md

 ```

-The module also extends the RPR-SE `BreachableLinearObject` class by defining `Levee` and `Firebreak` objects for mitigation and the prevention of effects caused by `Flooding` and `Wildfire` respectively.
+The module also extends the RPR-SE `BreachableLinearObject` class by defining `Levee` and `Firebreak` objects for mitigation and the prevention of effects caused by `Flooding` and `Wildfire`, respectively.

 ```mermaid
 classDiagram